jeremyqzt/CvsPy/docs/01-Why.md

 A prominent example of the speed tradeoff is the `Global Interpreter Lock (GIL)` that is commonly seen in python implementations (i.e. `Cpython`).

 THe purpose of this lock is to hold a mutually exclusive (mutex) lock over the python intepreter and is a active [design decision](https://wiki.python.org/moin/GlobalInterpreterLock).
-This has undoubtadly helped the language to be as user-friendly as it is but is definitely a important `implementation note`.
+This has undoubtadly helped the language to be as user-friendly as it is and also likely contributed to its rapid evolution!
+At the same time, it is definitely a important implementation note to consider!

-We can write a simple application to illustrate this.
+We can write a simple application to illustrate how this lock works.
 Consider the following program that counts down from five million.

 ```
 from time import time